genuinebyte/retstat/README.md

 - <https://genbyte.dev/status/500> returns Status 500

 There is a very basic service file for systemd in the root of the source tree.
+It assumes the bin is at `/usr/bin/retstat` and the Rocket.toml file lives in the `/etc/retstat` directory.

 I'd like to move away from Rocket eventually, as it's needlessly (for this purpose) heavy.
 Ideally I'll use something like tiny_http, but I wanted the